Confederate States Congress: Membership and politics

 During the Provisional Congress, the expected political rivalries between secessionist fire-eaters and conservative conditional unionists did not appear, nor did the older factions of former Democrats versus former Whigs.
 Past politics were reserved for short-hand labeling during election campaigns.
 The main basis for political division in the Confederate Congress were the issues related to the policies of the President and his administration.
 In the first year of the Provisional Congress, opposition stemmed from personal and philosophical differences with Jefferson Davis.
-Davis spoke in states' rights terms, but his actions were increasingly nationalist from early on, and he freely used his veto power against bills meant to limit national policy in a way that led to charges of “military despotism”.
+Davis spoke in states' rights terms, but his actions were increasingly nationalist from early on, and he freely used his veto power against bills meant to limit national policy in a way that led to charges of "military despotism".

 Some opposition came from personal dislike of Davis; other opponents believed the presidency rightfully belonged to Robert Rhett.
-Henry S. Foote and Davis had exchanged blows on the floor of the U.S. Congress, and Foote had not forgiven Davis.
-William Lowndes Yancey resented Davis distributing patronage jobs.
+Henry S. Foote and Davis had a long running dislike for each other, which had previously lead to physical fight on the floor of the U.S. Congress.
+Another representative, William Lowndes Yancey, resented Davis for distributing patronage jobs.
 Even friends of Davis's resented his habit of leaving Congress in total ignorance of executive policy and administration.
 He disliked personal interaction and met members only in state delegations.
 Generally speaking, Davis showed little interest in compromise, and Congressional legislators returned the favor by holding onto the opinions that got them elected.

 Despite some resistance to the Davis administration proposals, because victory seemed imminent, little of the Confederacy was occupied, and any legislation that might require real sacrifice among the citizenry seemed unnecessary.
 Most Congressional debates were kept secret from the public, measures passed with substantial majorities, and the president's messages were encouraging.